wp-plugins/wp-simple-booking-calendar/readme.txt

 * Change the first day of the week
 * Add and save your notes for each day on each of your booking calendars
 * Edit multiple days in one click
-* Users with the Editor role also have access to the calendars
+* Users with the Editor role also have access to the booking calendars
 * Generate a token to insert the booking calendar in a page or post
-* WP Simple Booking Calendar Widget
+* WP Simple Booking Calendar Widget (booking calendar as widget)
 * Can be translated into other languages using PO files
 * Download the full version at: http://www.wpsimplebookingcalendar.com